 A hearty hot meal is served for lunch every day, from 11:15am to 12:00pm.
 View lunch menu

 No. We are a nonreligious, nonprofit arts school.
 We do not teach classes about religion, nor do we promote any religion in any way.
 Our staff and students come from a variety of different backgrounds and uphold a firm non-discrimination policy.

 All applicants should send in their portfolio on experiences and accomplishments in visual or performing arts.
 High school students applying for the Music Conservatory program must demonstrate prior training by submitting an audition recording.
 Learn more about audition requirements.

 All applicants to the Music Conservatory program must audition by submitting a recording to the music department.
 Learn more about audition requirements.

-The deadline to apply for the 2019-2020 school year was January 31, 2019.
+The deadline to apply for the 2020-21 school year is January 15, 2021.
 We will begin mailing decision letters for the upcoming school year in mid-March.

 We accept high school transfer students who are entering grades 9, 10, and 11.
 Transfer students must complete at least two full years of study at the High School of the Arts in order to graduate.

 High School of the Arts accepts late applications if there are program openings.
 Contact us if you wish to inquire about programs that are open for late application.
 For completed applications received after mid-March, decision letters are mailed within two weeks after the interview.

 Yes.
 Learn more about our Scholarship and Financial Aid awards offers.

 Yes, we encourage students to explore different options.
 Nevertheless, we strongly urge our students to make their final program choice within the first semester of attending.
 This will help ensure that they have enough time to complete relevant program requirements, and reach professional artistic levels by the time they graduate.